Ting-Bao/tsflearning/README.md

 This is the github repo for using transfer learning skill to tackle the $tMoTe_2$ electronic Hamiltonians.
 Our method achieves an impressive accuracy and provides reliable electronic band and topological properties.

-The corresponding paper is ***Transfer learning electronic structure: millielectron volt accuracy for sub-million-atom moiré semiconductor*** by T.Bao et al. For now, you can find this paper at https://arxiv.org/abs/2501.12452.
+The corresponding paper is ***Transfer learning electronic structure: millielectron volt accuracy for sub-million-atom moiré semiconductor*** by T.Bao, N.Mao et al. For now, you can find this paper at https://arxiv.org/abs/2501.12452.

 - Overview
 - System requirements